bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 - **name**: attempt to match the test case name to the test automation name
 - **regex**: attempt to locate the test case id using a regex on the test automation result name.
 - **property**: locate the test case id from the meta-data in the test automation result.
+- **vsproperty**: match the test automation name to the test case _Automated Test Name_ property.

-The default value is `auto`, which is equivalent to specifying `name,regex,property`.
+The default value is `auto`, which is equivalent to specifying `name,regex,property,vsproperty`.

 ### `testCaseProperty` - Test Case Id Property